memtrip/eosreach-android/android/README.md

 ### TODO:
 - pull to refresh on each data screen
-    - all three account tabs should trigger a refresh of AccountsActivity
-    - all three account tabs should trigger a refresh of AccountsActivity
     - block producer screen
 - View transaction
 - Vote for block producer screen